1970s #1980s #1990s

 Secondly, at one time Knots Landing was on after way after my bedtime in BBC Scotland.
 This meant I hardly watched it unless it was the showings on a Friday.
 However, when the public complained, it was later shifted to an afternoon and during school hours.
 So being a teen at school at this time really sucked, especially when Larry Hagman was billed as a guest star as JR.

 Dallas stars as guest stars included his other screen brother, Bobby (Patrick Duffy) and Lucy (Charlene Tilton).
 Mary Crosby (Kristen Shepard) and Eric Farlow (Christopher) appeared as different characters in both the soaps.
-Knots Landing took note of Bobby’s death but chugged on continuing to believe his death after the dream seasons big reveal.
+Knots Landing took note of Bobby’s death but chugged on continuing to believe his death after the dream season big reveal.
 Valene names a kid after him, and the kid was played by Penelope Ann Miller’s on screen-kid from Kindergarten Cop (1990), Joseph and Christian Cousins.

 Thirdly the cast was less glittery, interesting and shiny than the Dallasers.
 This apart from Donna Mills who outglammed the rest of them.
 For some reason, I never knew her character Abby had a thing for

 boring old Gary.
 She even married him after a torrid affair.
 Mills to me was the only recognisable member of the cast, starring in Play Misty For Me (1971) and Night of Terror (1972).

 Her co-stars in this were Clint Eastwood and